ayush572/operating-systems-and-shell-scripting/README.md

 **22/12/22**
 * Learn't about Multilevel queue scheduling and multilevel queue scheduling with feedback.
 Also started with the deadlock, why it can happen and methods for deadlock prevention.

+**26/12/22**
+* Learn't about the Bankers algorithm and deadlock finding out and recovery as well